Causal Inference Under Approximate Neighborhood Interference: Introduction

 For inference, we consider a network HAC (heteroskedasticity and autocorrelation consistent) variance estimator and characterize its asymptotic bias under a finite population model.
 We show the bias can be interpreted as the variance of unit-level exposure effects, which is fundamentally unidentified even under no interference.
 This generalizes the well-known result on conservativeness of the standard variance estimator of the difference-in-means estimate under no interference \citep[e.g.][Ch.\ 6.4.2]{imbens_causal_2015} to settings with dependence due to interference.

-Finally, we propose a novel bandwidth for the network HAC estimator based on the average path length (APL) of the observed network.
+Finally, we propose a novel bandwidth for the network HAC estimator based on the average path length of the observed network.
 For a given bandwidth rule, the HAC estimator has different rates of convergence depending on whether the average $K$-neighborhood size in $\bm{A}$ grows exponentially or polynomially with $K$.
-The utility of the APL is that its magnitude adapts to the neighborhood growth rate.
+The utility of the average path length is that its magnitude adapts to the neighborhood growth rate to better trade-off bias and variance.

-\cite{kojevnikov2019limit} and \cite{kojevnikov2019bootstrap} respectively provide consistency results for network HAC and bootstrap variance estimators for $\psi$-weakly dependent network data.
+\cite{kojevnikov2021limit} and \cite{kojevnikov2021bootstrap} respectively provide consistency results for network HAC and bootstrap variance estimators for $\psi$-dependent network data.
 Their results pertain to settings in which the data is mean-homogeneous, which often holds in superpopulation models.
 We extend their results to settings with mean-heterogeneous data, as is the case in finite population models.

 \cite{choi2017estimation} and \cite{choi2018using} study causal inference without imposing an exposure mapping model.
 These papers focus on different estimands than ours and assume treatment responses satisfy a monotonicity condition, which we do not require.
 There is also work on testing for interference, which can be used to test for correct specification of exposure models \citep[e.g.][]{athey2018exact}.